 The Bank's diversity work focuses on the benefits of heterogeneity in the Bank in the positive sense, i.e. different perspectives, experiences, approaches and also values for the benefit of the company.
 This also means that all employees have good prospects and opportunities for development.
 Additionally, the potential of women is promoted by means of targeted measures, for example via targets for the proportion of women in executive positions and a target quota of women as a framework at the recruitment stage.
 To support and protect disabled people, people at risk of disability and seriously disabled people, persons of trust and representatives of seriously disabled persons are selected.
-In 2018 the proportion of persons with disabilities at Deutsche Hypo was 3.5 per cent (2017: 4.2 per cent).
+In 2019 the proportion of persons with disabilities at Deutsche Hypo was 4.1 per cent (2018: 3.5 per cent).

-405-1 Z: 405-2 The diversity figures of Deutsche Hypo - for instance the number of women on the staff at 44.3 per cent (2017: 44.6 per cent), of women in executive positions at 14.8 per cent (2017: 15.0 per cent) and 16.6 per cent (2017: 16.6 per cent) for female members of the Supervisory Board - are within a range that has been stable for many years with low fluctuation.
-In terms of members of the Board of Managing Directors, the proportion of women in 2018 rose to 50.0 per cent (2017: 33.3 per cent).
-In 2018 the staff included employees from ten nations (2017: nine nations).
+405-1 Z: 405-2 The diversity figures of Deutsche Hypo - for instance the number of women on the staff at 45.1 per cent (2018: 44.3 per cent), of women in executive positions at 16.1 per cent (2018: 14.8 per cent) and 16.6 per cent (2018: 16.6 per cent) for female members of the Supervisory Board - are within a range that has been stable for many years with low fluctuation.
+In terms of members of the Board of Managing Directors, the proportion of women in 2019 was 50.0 per cent (2017: 33.3 per cent).
+In 2018 the staff included employees from nine nations (2017: nine nations).